scalawithcats/scala-with-cats/src/pages/monads/either.md

-Cats back-ports this behaviour to Scala 2.11 via the `cats.syntax.either` import, allowing us to use right-biased `Either` in all supported versions of Scala:
+Cats back-ports this behaviour to Scala 2.11 via the `cats.syntax.either` import, allowing us to use right-biased `Either` in all supported versions of Scala.
+In Scala 2.12+ we can either omit this import or leave it in place without breaking anything:

 ```tut:book:silent
 import cats.syntax.either._